2007 Houston Texans season: Week 12: at Cleveland Browns

 Coming off their home win over the Saints, the Texans flew to Cleveland Browns Stadium for a Week 12 duel with the Cleveland Browns.
 In the first quarter, Houston shot first as QB Matt Schaub completed a 17-yard TD pass to WR Kevin Walter for the only score of the period.
 In the second quarter, the Browns got on the board as QB Derek Anderson completed a 19-yard TD pass to WR Braylon Edwards.
 The Texans regained the lead as kicker Kris Brown managed to get a 41-yard field goal.
 However, Cleveland took the lead again as Anderson completed a 7-yard TD pass to TE Kellen Winslow.

 In the third quarter, Houston started to fall behind as Browns kicker Phil Dawson managed to get a 25-yard field goal for the only score of the period.
 In the fourth quarter, Cleveland sealed the win with Dawson nailing a 27-yard field goal and RB Jamal Lewis getting a 1-yard TD run.
-The Texans' only response was be Schaub's 6-yard TD pass to TE Owen Daniels.
+The Texans' only response was Schaub's 6-yard TD pass to TE Owen Daniels.

 With the loss, Houston fell to 5–6.

 The Browns defense managed to hold Andre Johnson to a season-low 3 receptions for 37 yards.